 6. Marketing Teams with Specialized Roles

-Unlike small businesses, enterprise-level firms have a structured team for each marketing task, namely SEO, social media campaigns, content marketing, and others.
+Unlike small businesses, companies engaged in enterprise SEO marketing typically operate with a structured team for each marketing task, namely SEO, social media campaigns, content marketing and others.
 Each team specializes in their respective area and with some coordination can help achieve the firm’s marketing objectives quickly and efficiently.

 Thus, unlike small businesses, enterprise-level firms need a dedicated team to create specific content guidelines and perform keyword research at scale.